 - Work experience: two years as an investment banking analyst followed by one year in private equity

-- Post-MBA goal: to return to his present employment at a higher level
+- Post-MBA goal: to return to PE at a higher level

 More about Ted

 His career track record of impact and accomplishment is solid but not exceptional; similarly, he demonstrates clear but not outstanding leadership.
 His extracurricular activities are consistent but do not elicit a “wow.”
-MBA brand is important to him, but he accepts that he may not be competitive at Wharton or Columbia.
-Given his age, he would rather reapply (at least he knows where he can improve if need be – leadership, impact, and GMAT) than attend a program that does not excite him or that represents a steep compromise, and since no safety schools excite him, he selects only reaches and on-pars.
+MBA brand is important to him, but he accepts that (although qualified) he may not be competitive at Wharton or Columbia.
+Given his age, he would rather reapply (at least he knows where he can improve if needed – leadership, impact, and higher GMAT) than attend a program that does not excite him or that represents a steep compromise.
+Hence, he selects only reaches and on-pars.
 Still, he’d love to get in this year, so he decides to apply to eight programs over Rounds 1 and Round 2 to widen his chances.

 Which MBA programs does Ted apply to?